• Alfred M. Hallmark

 Picture

-We hadn't moved to Portland in San Patricio County for long and Steve said we have to close this bank account there are no branches down here.
+We hadn't moved to Portland in San Patricio County for long and Steve said we have to close a bank account there are no branches down here.
 Both of our names were on it and the closest branch was in Edna.
-He said well take the camera we haven't been to Edna before.
-Well, in my mind Edna was in Victoria County so when I investigated the markers in Edna there were none, because Edna is in Jackson County not Victoria.
+He said take the camera we haven't been to Edna before.
+Well, in my mind Edna was in Victoria County so when I investigated the markers in Edna there were none, because Edna is in Jackson County not Victoria County.
 Starting a new job and moving must of thrown me off my game.
-So we get to Edna and of course there are markers but I had not researched so we freestyled and when we freestyle it is simply not as organized as when we plan, go figure.
+So we get to Edna and of course there are markers but I had not researched, so we free-styled and when we freestyle it is simply not as organized as when we plan, go figure.

-The next trip, we planned just a quick overnight weekend getaway.
-This was probably the most frustrating marker hunting day we had ever experienced, there were so many on private property that we just could not assess, saying that, it was still relaxing driving around this rural county.
+The next trip we planned just a quick overnight weekend getaway.
+This was probably the most frustrating marker hunting day we had ever experienced, there were so many markers on private property that we just could not assess, saying that, it was still relaxing, driving around this rural county.
 Hopefully next adventure in Jackson County we can make some contacts and capture some more of this counties markers.

 Bennett and West Ranch